Ranul1/Translate_BepInEx/README.md

 ## Troubleshooting

 - Make sure your game is **64-bit**.
 BepInEx x64 does **not** work on 32-bit (x86) games.
-- If you get errors related to missing fonts, make sure your `Fonts` folder or mod includes Vietnamese-compatible fonts.
+- If you get errors related to missing fonts, make sure your `Fonts` folder or mod includes.

 ---